 Ensure that in this file, REAL_FIRST_NODE is equal to the BOOT_FIRST_NODE value in MAGIC.MASTER.
 As in the MAGIC.MASTER file, MAGIC.md uses the OS node numbering method.
 The exception is BOOT_FIRST_NODE in MAGIC.md, which does not follow a numbering scheme and must be 0.

-NUM_BUFFERS=10 and BOOT_VM_PAGESIZE=4096 are the defaults and need not be explicitly set.
+NUM_BUFFERS=10 is the default and need not be explicitly set.